Anusree6154s/dsa-practise/DSA-JA-102/7. Search Algorithm/README.md

 **Continue dividing until you discover when the bug was introduced**.
 This approach comes in quite handy especially if you make small commits.

 ### <u> Binary Search Problems</u>
+- chatgpt
   1. Working on **sorted array** - should consider Binary Search as an option.
     1. Find number of occurrences of an element in a large search space (Crio)
     2. First or last occurrence of an element in a large search space (Crio)
   2. Come up with the **Upper and Lower Bound values**, or Problems related to “Maximise the minimum” or “Minimize the maximum” something are usually solved using Binary Search (optimization problems)
     1. Koko eating bananas (Leetcode)
     2. Square root of a number (Leetcode)
         Search for an integer N in a sorted Matrix
   3. Find the median of 2 sorted arrays
   4. Find the first and last position of element in sorted array (or range of the element or number of occurrences)
   5. Find the duplicate in a array containing n + 1 integers where each integer is between 1 and n OR Find an integer that appears more than once in the array
   6. Given a sorted matrix, find the overall median of the matrix
   7. Find the Kth smallest element in a sorted matrix
   8. Compute square root of an integer (Hint: The square root of an integer >= 2 is always smaller than x/2)
   9. Find the element that occurs once in a sorted array where all other elements occur twice
   10. Given a sorted array of strings that is interspersed with empty strings, find the location of a given string
   11. Search for a number in a sorted array where we don’t know whether array is in ascending or descending order
   12. Given an array of lowercase letters sorted in ascending order, find the smallest letter in the given array greater than a given key
       OR Given an array of numbers in ascending order, find an element that has the minimum difference with the given key
   13. Find the maximum value in a given Bitonic array (array which first increases then decreases and all elements are unique)

 ## 3. Ternary Search <a id="ternary"></a>